Jayme Closs found alive: 'It's what we've prayed for'

 When investigators entered the home off Highway 8 they found the bodies of James and Denise Closs, but there was no sign of their daughter.

-Closs was found at Eau Claire Acres, a small development about six miles east of Gordon, Wisconsin on Highway Y, according to the Eau Claire Board chairman.
+Closs was found at Eau Claire Acres, a small development about six miles east of Gordon, Wisconsin on Highway Y, according to the board chairman from the Town of Gordon.

+The Douglas County Sheriff's Office said on Facebook that a citizen phoned in the information.
+KARE 11's Danny Spewak spoke to the citizen who called local police after finding Closs.

+She was located at 4:43 p.m. on Thursday and a suspect was taken into custody at 4:54, according to Douglas County.

 "I honestly had faith," Engelhardt said.
 "I figured if they hadn’t found her by now that the person that did this didn’t want her dead, so I had hope.
 Every day there was hope.
 We had too much love and support around us for us to give up."